BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 We&rsquo;ve got lunch at Pink&rsquo;s Hot Dogs since I wanted to give my girlfriend the experience of a renowned, local, and famous hot dog restaurant

-The hot dogs were tasty.
-The chili inside my hot dog unfortunately was either too hot or too heavy for the bun, which made the bun break off and spill the insides onto the plate.
-I had to eat the rest of the hot dog with a fork;
-regardless, the hot dogs were delicious.
+The hot dogs were delicious.
+However, the chili inside my hot dog was problematic at it was too hot or too cumbersome for the bun.
+This made the bun break off, spilling the insides onto the plate.
+I had to eat the rest of the hot dog with a fork.
+Despite the inconvenience, the hot dogs were still enjoyable

 [insert photos / gif]